-k Yes.
+Yes.
 Since 24 February 2022, the NBU has introduced significant currency and capital control restrictions in Ukraine.
-The measures imposed by the NBU include the following: UAH-USD official exchange rate fixed at the level of 24 February 2022 (with some exceptions) Cash withdrawals within Ukraine are limited to an equivalent of UAH 100,000 per day for one client (except for UAH payroll payments and other exceptions) Cash withdrawals outside Ukraine using Ukrainian bank accounts are limited to an equivalent of UAH 100,000 per calendar month Maximum period for settlements under export and import contracts reduced from 365 to 90 days (with some exceptions) Clients of Ukrainian banks are generally restricted from buying and selling foreign currency, with the exception of (among other things): selling foreign currency for UAH buying foreign currency for UAH only in exceptional cases exchanging one convertible currency (e.g., USD, EUR, GBP) for another Cross-border payments from Ukraine abroad are also restricted and may be carried out only in exceptional cases, which include: Ukrainian banks' own transactions (including payments under loans from non-residents) transactions of Ukrainian residents to purchase critical import goods (provided that such goods ware/are being)
+The measures imposed by the NBU include the following:

-- transactions of Ukrainian residents to purchase critical import goods (provided that such goods were/are being delivered after 23 February 2021) - payments of Ukrainian residents under transactions guaranteed by state guarantees
+- UAH-USD official exchange rate fixed at the level of 24 February 2022 (with some exceptions) - Cash withdrawals within Ukraine are limited to an equivalent of UAH 100,000 per day for one client (except for UAH payroll payments and other exceptions) - Cash withdrawals outside Ukraine using Ukrainian bank accounts are limited to an equivalent of UAH 50,000 per calendar month for UAH accounts and an equivalent of UAH 100,000 for foreign currency accounts - Maximum period for settlements under export and import contracts reduced from 365 to 90 days (with some exceptions) - Clients of Ukrainian banks are generally restricted from buying and selling foreign currency, with the exception of (among other things): - selling foreign currency for UAH - buying foreign currency for UAH only in exceptional cases - exchanging one convertible currency (e.g., USD, EUR, GBP) for another - Cross-border payments from Ukraine abroad are also restricted and may be carried out only in exceptional cases, which include: - Ukrainian banks' own transactions (including payments under loans from non-residents) - transactions of Ukrainian residents to purchase critical import goods (provided that such goods were/are being delivered after 23 February 2021) - payments of Ukrainian residents under transactions guaranteed by state guarantees